canonical/charmed-etcd-operator/docs/how-to/migrate-to-charmed-etcd.md

 self-signed-certificates/0*  active    idle   3        10.143.229.160
 ```

-## Integrate with object storage provider
+## Integrate charmed etcd with an object storage provider

 After charmed etcd has been deployed, integrate it with the deployed object storage provider to provide access
 the object storage.
 In our case, this happens with `s3-integrator` over the `s3-credentials` interface.